Laxmi-Nagaraj/Online_Store/README.md

-# Online_Store
+# Online_BookStore
-SQL Online_store project that holds of basic and advanced commands
+SQL Online_bookstore project that holds of basic and advanced commands